-A student receiving a passing "P" evaluation from the ad hoc Doctoral Qualifying Evaluation Committee may progress in the Ph.D.
+A student receiving a passing "P" evaluation on all questions may progress in the Ph.D.
 Program.

-A student receiving a failing "F" evaluation from the ad hoc Doctoral Qualifying Evaluation Committee is not permitted to progress in the Ph.D.
+A student receiving a failing "F" evaluation on one or more questions is not permitted to progress in the Ph.D.
 Program.

 Students may repeat the Doctoral Qualifying Examination only once.
 Students who are unsuccessful in their second attempt of the doctoral qualifying examination are academically dismissed from their program of study.
 Students who are unsuccessful in their second attempt of the doctoral qualifying examination may appeal to the Specialization Coordinator and the Ph.D.
 Program Director for reconsideration of their failing "F" evaluation.